kiba/Writings/for_science/chp20_team_rwby.md

 "Have you ever been....prejudiced for any reason?"

 Archer looked up to the celling and closed his eyes.
 "Probably?
 I am just a human being after all.
-It would be strange of me to not have any character flaws, or imperfection."
+It would be strange of me to not have any character flaws, or imperfection.
+I am not a saint or a hero.
+Just an engineer."

+After that, no one said anything for a good while, even Ruby.

+***
+**Weiss Schnee**

+Weiss Schnee couldn't even deal with Yang.
+Even she was repelled by her hatred of faunus and the White Fang.
+So, she sat on someone's patio, sulking a fair distance from Yang.

+A shadow approached, growing larger as footstep became louder.

+"There you are," a woman's voice said.

+Weiss looked up.
+It was Diana Rose.

+"What do you want?"
+Weiss said those words harshly.

+"Just want to talk to you, kid," Rose said.

+"I am not a kid."

+"Brains like your don't stop developing until they're in their twenties."

+"What difference does that make?"

+"It means...I am willing to give you more slack than usual..."

+"I didn't do anything!"

+"Not in the eyes of the law or society, but something between you and Blake did happened."

+"She shouldn't defend the White Fang.
+They're pure evil."

+Rose sat down on the same patio as Weiss.
+"Not once did I hear Blake defend them."

+"Then....why?"

+"Perhaps you're playing in their hand, young lady?"

+"How?"

+"By making you think they're not humans at all, or subhumans, you're helping them forment a conflict between the Faunus and the so-called vanilla humans.
+They want nothing more than a war against all of 'humanity', right?"

+"Extermination."

+"By cultivating their hate, they also cultivate our hate, and our mistreatments."